Editors pick

 How the fees actually compare

-• $25 ticket: SimpleTix $2.32 vs Eventbrite $3.44 (SimpleTix is 33% less)
+• $25 ticket: SimpleTix $2.32 vs Eventbrite $3.44 (SimpleTix is roughly a third less)

-• $50 ticket: SimpleTix $3.54 vs Eventbrite $5.09 (30% less)
+• $50 ticket: SimpleTix $3.54 vs Eventbrite $5.09 (about 30% less)

-• $100 ticket: SimpleTix $5.99 vs Eventbrite $8.39 (29% less)
+• $100 ticket: SimpleTix $5.99 vs Eventbrite $8.39 (about 29% less)

-• $250 ticket: SimpleTix $13.34 vs Eventbrite $18.29 (27% less)
+• $250 ticket: SimpleTix $13.34 vs Eventbrite $18.29 (about 27% less)

-• $500 season pass: SimpleTix $24.79 vs Eventbrite $34.79 (29% less)
+• $500 ticket: SimpleTix $24.79 vs Eventbrite $34.79 (about 29% less)

-• $1,000 VIP: SimpleTix $39.29 vs Eventbrite $67.79 (42% less)
+• $1,000 ticket: SimpleTix $39.29 vs Eventbrite $67.79 (about 42% less)

 Should you switch platforms in 2026?